Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

     they meet the same quality assurance conditions as for direct admissions.
-3. Admission notices are publicly announced on the training institution\'s website at least 30 working days before the enrollment is organized, including information on the subjects and conditions for enrollment, the enrollment major and appropriate professional requirements; enrollment quotas; application documents,
+3. Admission notices are publicly announced on the training institution's website at least 30 working days before the enrollment is organized, including information on the subjects and conditions for enrollment, the enrollment major and appropriate professional requirements; enrollment quotas; application documents,